Travel can cost as much or as little as you like. How much money you need (to budget) for your next trip largely depends on

 Many activities (and some of our most treasured experiences) are free or cost very little.
 On our journeys, we have

-- Visited many museums free of charge (including the Colosseum and Forum in Rome, Italy which is free on the first Sunday of the month)
+- Visited many museums free of charge (including the Colosseum and Forum in Rome, which are free on the first Sunday of the month)

-- Joined Al Green’s Baptist Church Service in Memphis to experience local community life (rather than pay the exorbitant entry fees at nearby Graceland)
+- Joined Al Green's Baptist Church Service in Memphis (rather than pay the exorbitant entry fees at nearby Graceland)

-- Attended free guided walking tours through Buenos Aires and Merida (you pay a tip at the end based on your budget and how much you liked the tour) and a free guided walking tour as part of Auckland Heritage Festival (which even included coffee and scones afterwards)
+- Attended free guided walking tours around the world (you pay a tip at the end based on your budget and how much you liked the tour)

 - Did countless self-guided walks and used public transport to get to know a city